near/docs/docs/bos/queryapi/context.md

 :::info Note

 One thing to note is that the process where the code is read is not fully featured.
-If `ALTER TABLE ALTER COLUMN` is used, for example, in the schema, it will fail to parse.
+If an `ALTER TABLE ALTER COLUMN` statement is used in the SQL schema, for example, it will fail to parse.
 Should this failure occur, the context object will still be generated but `db` methods will be unavailable.
-An error will appear on the developer’s page saying types were not generated.
+An error will appear on the page saying `types could not be generated`.
+A more detailed error can be viewed in the browser's console.

 :::